-Depress either lever located at the front bottom edge of the rear seat cushion (right or left side).
-Tilt the seat towards the front seat.
+Depress either lever located at the front bottom edge of the rear seat cushion (right or left side)

-Note: It may be necessary to move front seat forward or raise the seat backs slightly to allow rear seat to fold down.
+Note: It may be necessary to move front seat; forward or raise the seat backs slightly to allow rear seat to fold down.

+Remove the head restraints from the rear seat by grasping the restraint and lifting straight up.
 Pull the handle on the rear side of the seat back upwards, and fold the seat back forward and down so that it lies flat.
 The rear seat back and cushion are held automatically in their respective positions.

-When returning the rear seat to it normal position, make sure the latches are securely locked and the seat belts are easily accessible for use pg.
-36 Tailgate (wagon)
+When returning the rear seat to it normal position, make sure the latches are securely locked and the seat belts are easily accessible for use